SENIOR-IPI/WEBAPP/README.md

-## SENIOR-IPI a DLBCL Prognostic scores for Elderly patients over 80 years
+## SENIOR-IPI : a prognostic score for Elderly patients over 80 years with DLBCL

 Access to the Web app : <a href="https://senior-ipi-calculato-d1ew.bolt.host" target="_blank">Senior-IPI Web App</a>